-B. Vented Gas Log Sets, Gas Inserts, Gas Log Lighters and Wood-burning Inserts
+B. Vented Gas Log Sets and Gas Log Lighters

-- Optional - Vented gas log sets, gas inserts, gas log-lighters or wood-burning inserts can be installed in this fireplace.
-Follow the instructions provided with the accessory for operation.
+- Optional - Vented gas log sets, or gas log-lighters can be installed in this fireplace.
+Follow the instructions provided with the accessory for operation. - Gas logs shall be certified for the application.
+When installed, the chimney damper shall be permanently secured in an open position to effectively vent the appliance.